AbhishekHazraIITB26/SOC-24-Mind-Moves-Reinventing-checkers/README.md

 # SOC-24-Mind-Moves-Reinventing-checkers

-This repository will contain all the resources and assignments of the Learners' Space 2023 Neural Networks &amp; Large Language Models course.
+This repository will contain all the resources for the Mind Moves : Reinventing Checkers Project for Seasons of Code 2024.

 ## [Week 1 - Neural Networks](./Week1/)